 Last season was a roller-coaster ride for Russian ice dancers Ekaterina Bobrova and Dmitri Solovyev.
 After sitting out a year as Solovyev recovered from a knee injury, the duo qualified for the 2015 Grand Prix Final and five weeks later claimed bronze at the European Championships.

 Mirai Nagasu learned last season that it is not over until it is really over.
 Following a silver medal finish at Four Continents in February, her highest result at that event to date, she had closed the door on her 2015-2016 season.

-As Yuko Kavaguti was lifted into the air to rotate a jump, something tore in her right foot and she crashed to the floor.
+Yuko Kavaguti lifted into the air to rotate a jump, when something tore in her right foot and she crashed to the floor.
 At first, she did not realize what had happened, but quickly learned she had ruptured her Achilles tendon.